-Finally, if your footprint has a distinct curve along the inside of your foot, this means you have a natural arch and you wear your shoe evenly.
+If your footprint has a distinct curve along the inside of your foot, this means you have a natural arch and you wear your shoe evenly.
 The best shoes for your feet are a pair that has a good combination of cushioning mixed with support to keep the trend even.

 And hey, if you don’t fancy doing the wet-foot test, you can simply look at the sole of an old pair of sneakers which will highlight where your shoe has worn away the most and give you the same answer.

 Unlike other shoes, it’s important for your sneakers to feel comfortable right away, so don’t wait for them to ‘fit better’ or stretch after a few weeks.
-Your shoe should fit relatively tightly - snug and secure - not too tight across the top of your foot - and you should be able to wriggle your toes comfortably.
-Remember there should be about a ½ inch between the front of your big toe and the tip of the shoe.
+Your shoe should fit relatively tightly – snug and secure – not too tight across the top of your foot – and you should be able to wriggle your toes comfortably.
+Remember inside your shoe there should be about a ½ inch between the front of your big toe and the tip of the shoe.
 Take your own socks along on your shopping trip – a pair which you plan to wear when exercising, and if you wear orthotics, take them along too, to get the perfect fit.